maingauchegames/maingauche.games/content/devlog/20220809-stereo-boy-launch/index.md

 {{< video-tag "./camera-sm-60fps.mov" >}}

 We added a player-controlled orbit cam.
-With all of said fancy environments, we realized that *rePlace*'s rigidly locked camera wasn’t providing the most flattering look.
+With said neat-looking environments, we realized that *rePlace*'s rigidly locked camera wasn’t providing the most flattering look.

-Of course, this ended up being an extremely consequential decision that caused a huge number of gameplay issues, some of which we’re not sure we’ve solved all that convincingly.
+Of course, this ended up being an extremely consequential decision that caused a huge number of gameplay issues, some of which we’re not sure have been solved very well.

 ## Narrative